Carousel

 Tab

-• If focus is outside the carousel, moves focus into the carousel, setting focus on the previous button.
+• If focus is on the element immediately before the carousel, moves focus into the carousel, setting focus on the appropriate carousel navigation control (previous button or selected tab).

 • If focus is on the previous button, moves focus to the next button.